When and how to use spot metering for accurate exposure

 Examples of when to use spot metering mode:

-1. Spot meter when your subject is backlit
+1. When your subject is backlit

 To avoid including the bright light behind your subject, which will influence the exposure reading, use spot metering to meter only your subject so that they’re not underexposed.